GAMETUBING'S REVIEW POLICY

 For more transparency about how we rate games, here is a complete breakdown about what each star means:

-- 5 stars – Must-play: masterpieces that exceeded all expectations and brought something new to the genre.
-They're not perfect but still exceptional.
+- 10 stars – Masterpiece: must-play games that exceeded all expectations and brought something new to the genre.

-- 4 stars – Amazing: highly enjoyable games that delivered an amazing experience and we would strongly recommend them to anyone looking for a good time.
+- 8 stars – Excellent: highly enjoyable games that delivered a great experience and we would strongly recommend to anyone.

-- 2 stars – Disappointment: looked promising at first but let us down in the end.
+- 4 stars – Disappointing: looked promising at first but let us down in the end.
 They are still playable but are nowhere near what was originally expected.

-- 1 stars – Bad: not worth your time, money, nor patience.
-Delivered an overall awful experience and we cannot recommend them at all.
+- 1 stars – Terrible: underdelivered in every way and we cannot recommend them at all.

 - 0 stars – Unplayable: broken games impossible to recommend.
 They don't even start, are asset flips, or have too many game breaking bugs to even play it.